calKU0/TCPIPAutomationServer/README.md

-# TCP/IP Service for Automation Systems
+# TCP/IP Service for Automation Systems ⚠️ DEPRECATED

-> 💼 **Commercial Project** — part of a private or client-facing initiative.
+> 💼 **Commercial Project** — formerly part of a private or client-facing initiative.
+> **Note:** This project is **deprecated**.
+A new and improved version is now available: [AutomationBridge](https://github.com/calKU0/AutomationBridge).

 ## Overview

-A Windows Service application that facilitates communication with automation systems via the TCP/IP protocol.
-It integrates with Programmable Logic Controllers (PLCs) and Put-to-Light (PTL) systems, enabling seamless data exchange and control
+This Windows Service application was designed to facilitate communication with automation systems via the TCP/IP protocol.
+It integrated with Programmable Logic Controllers (PLCs) and Put-to-Light (PTL) systems, enabling real-time data exchange and control.

+For ongoing development and the latest features, please refer to [AutomationBridge](https://github.com/calKU0/AutomationBridge).

 ## Features